cbraissant/SF-Tech-website/_pages/en/pants.md

     sub: Keep the undergarment in place while donning the drysuit
   - icon: humidity.svg
     title: Breathable material
-    sub: Allow the water humidity to go through the material keeping the skin dry and warm
+    sub: Allows the water humidity to go through the material keeping, the skin dry and warm

 specs:
 - name: Characteristics